abhijithdasan/abhijithdasan.github.io/README.md

 # My first complete React-App
-This is my portfolio project and this is build with my react knowledge
+This is my portfolio project and this is build completely with react.js